Thermodynamic Advantage of Quantum Time-Reversal

-The size of the alphabet in this case is $|\mathcal{S}|=2$.
 The memory basis and its time reversal are mutually unbiased \cite{durt2010mutually}.
-In this case, and more broadly for a system of any size where the time reversal satisfies the relation $|\langle s' | s^\dagger \rangle |^2 = \frac{1}{|\mathcal{S}|}$ the entropy production simplifies to
+In this case, and more broadly for a system of any size where the time-reversal is mutually unbiased $|\langle s' | s^\dagger \rangle |^2 = \frac{1}{|\mathcal{S}|}$ the entropy production simplifies to

 The resulting average computational entropy production is